ducafecat/strapi-documentation-chinese/docs/developer-docs/latest/development/backend-customization.md

       author: 1,
     },
   ],
-  // this is a component field. the order is persisted in db.
+  // this is a component 字段 the order is persisted in db.
   opening_hours: [
     {
       day_interval: 'Mon',